chiarasarmiento/password-generator/README.md

 ### Installation

-A step-by-step guide on how to install your application.
+A step-by-step guide on how to install the application.

 1. Clone the repository: